 Quincy College is committed to making accommodations for orders of protection, no contact orders, restraining orders, or similar lawful orders issued by a criminal, civil, or tribal court or by the institution.

-The following sections detail Quincy College’s procedures for reporting, investigating, and enforcing disciplinary actions related to sex discrimination.
+The following sections detail Quincy College’s procedures for reporting, investigating, and enforcing disciplinary actions related to sexual harassment.
 These procedures may be modified, revised or amended at the discretion of Quincy College.

 Reporting Procedures